 In 2017, SAFE has commissioned our next key piece of research, the Economic Impact of Stroke in Europe, which is now being finalised for publishing.
-The first part of this report was published as an original article “Economic burden of stroke across Europe: A population-based cost analysis” in the Online First section of the European Stroke Journal.
-It will be presented to the broad public by the end of 2019, providing an insight into current costs around stroke in 32 European countries.
+The first part of this report was published as an original article “Economic burden of stroke across Europe: A population-based cost analysis” in the Online First section of the European Stroke Journal and presented to the broad public in November 2019, providing an insight into current costs around stroke in 32 European countries.
 The full report will be presented in May 2020, on European Stroke Awareness Day.

 The primary goal of this study by a health economics team from the University of Oxford is to increase the priority given to stroke and to reinforce and underpin the influencing of European and country-level policy work already underway as a result of the Burden of Stroke Report.